Vicky-analyst/Hospital-Inpatient-Discharge-Analysis/README.md

         **Post-Surgical Infections** -> Females undergoing procedures like C-sections, hysterectomies, or other gynecological surgeries are at risk of developing 					postoperative infections that can lead to sepsis
    - **Osteoarthritis (OA)**: Common among women within the age 50-69 is the fifth most common diagnosis among female despite its prevelancy within 50-69 age group is has a moderate APR Severity risk of 54.81% and the lowest extreme cases of 0.43%.

-**The most common diagnosis in Male are**:
+- **The most common diagnosis in Male are**:
 	- **Liveborn** : this is the top most common diagnosis in male, with it procedure as Circumcision is has an APR Severity of 79.08% minor this is due to it less several 	  surgrical operation it has the lowest extreme risk case of about 0.89%
    - **Mood Disorder**: This is the second most common diagnosis in males just like females it has the highest moderate APR Severity case of 58.31% and and a relatively low 	 extreme risk cases of 1.06%
    - **Coronary Atherosclerosis**: This is the most prevelant disgnosis for males around age 50-69 is the thrid most common diagnosis among males despite rthe severity of 		 the disease it a very Moderate APR Severity risk of 40.45% and a very low extreme case of 2.78%
-   - **Congestive Heart Failure.**: Closly related to Coronary Atherosclerosis It is a chronic condition where the heart is unable to pump blood effectively, leading to a 		 buildup of fluid in the body it is the forth most common disgnosis in males it has the highest Major APR Severity risk case of 47.78% and the hihest extreme cases in 		 males of 10.74% this is due to it seveal helath complication
+   - **Congestive Heart Failure.**: Closly related to Coronary Atherosclerosis It is a chronic condition where the heart is unable to pump blood effectively, leading to a 		 buildup of fluid in the body it is the forth most common disgnosis in males it has the highest Major APR Severity risk case of 47.78% and the hihest extreme cases in 		 males of 10.74% this is due to it seveal health complication
+   - **Alcohol related disorder**: The most prevelant diagnosis among age 30-49 is the fifth most common diagnosis in males is has a very moderate APR Severity risk case of 	 53.06% this severity is no brainer because it is mainly a social issue than clinical and due to its common procedure is detox this common  diagnosis as a relatively 		 lowextreme case of 1.28%

+- **Emergency** type of Admission is the Highest admission type of over **48K (56%)** medical cases as expected, it has the highest Emergency Department Indicator of **91.0%**  followed by **Trauma** which is the lowest type of admision but second highest EDI of over **82.0%** in both gender. **Newborn** admission type is the third most common **(24.9%)** and the most lowest EDI of about **0.05%** this distribution is followed by **Elective** admission type of about **1.95%** which is the second most common admission type **(7.29%)**
+- **The White Race** has the most extreme APR Motality risk due to its risk, they make up about 72% emergency cases and an average length of stay of 6. **The Black Race on the other hand has a relatively high APR Motality Risk of about 62.0% which makes up over 13% of emergency case which the **Other Race** Makes up the highest APR Minor Motality risk of about 68.0% which makes up the lowest emergency cases of about 12% in both genders.
+- Nassau, Suffolk, Westchester and Bronx are the top 4 above average among top 10 hospital county by total charge. thery generate the highest total charges due to these reasons
+  	- **Population Size & Urbanization**
+  	  The top 10 county are located at the urban and sub urban areas of the united state this account for more hospiatal visit.
+More people = more hospital visits = more 		  total charges. eg.Bronx has a high population density, leading to more ER visits, inpatient admissions, and chronic disease management.

+    - **Type and Size of Hospitals**
+      These counties host large teaching hospitals and specialty centers, such as:
+      - Montefiore Medical Center (Bronx)
+      - Northwell Health hospitals (Nassau/Suffolk)
+      - Westchester Medical Center
+      Teaching hospitals tend to charge more due to complex care and high-level specialists.

+    - **Prevalence of Chronic Illness**
+      Counties like the Bronx have higher rates of diabetes, hypertension, asthma, and heart disease, increasing hospital admissions and costs.